 Genetic Predisposition to Breast Cancer

-As a returning patient, you may participate in an interactive small group session prior to your scheduled appointment.
-The group sessions, attended by 4-6 patients, are facilitated by a breast care provider who leads group discussions on topics such as breast cancer risk, nutrition, genetics, anxiety related to being at high risk, and more.
+As a patient in our breast clinic, you may participate in monthly interactive, educational webinars that are held online using the Zoom platform.
+The education sessions are facilitated by a breast care provider who leads group discussions on topics such as breast cancer risk, nutrition, genetics, anxiety related to being at high risk, and more.
 Other Duke providers may also participate in these sessions to provide focused education on featured topics.

 Comprehensive Breast Cancer Care